-A diet containing anti-inflammatory foods and active ingredients such as Curcumin, Resveratrol, Natural Salicylates (such as apricots, broccoli, thyme and rosemary) and Caffeine, and other anti-inflammatory diets such as Mediterranean diet characterized by a high intake of vegetables, legumes, fruits and nuts, whole grain/cereals, lean meat such as fish and unsaturated fats (such as olive oil) may be beneficial for reducing the symptoms and improving treatment outcomes in patients with myeloproliferative neoplasms such as Polycythemia vera.
+A diet containing anti-inflammatory foods and active ingredients such as Curcumin (an active ingredient of Turmeric), Resveratrol, Natural Salicylates (such as apricots, broccoli, thyme and rosemary) and Caffeine, and other anti-inflammatory diets such as Mediterranean diet characterized by a high intake of vegetables, legumes, fruits and nuts, whole grain/cereals, lean meat such as fish and unsaturated fats (such as olive oil) may be beneficial for reducing the symptoms and improving treatment outcomes in patients with myeloproliferative neoplasms such as Polycythemia vera.
 However, consumption of foods containing saturated fats or trans-fats and those that cause obesity such as red meat, processed meat, margarines, processed foods and fried crisps may result in increased burden of symptoms as well as risk of these diseases.
-Following anti-inflammatory diet, increased intake of fluids, staying away from tobacco, maintaining a healthy weight, adopting a physically active lifestyle and doing regular exercises are necessary to prevent or ease the symptoms or improve the treatment outcomes of myeloproliferative neoplasms including Polycythemia vera.
+Following anti-inflammatory diet, increased intake of fluids, staying away from tobacco, maintaining a healthy weight, adopting a physically active lifestyle and doing regular exercises are necessary to prevent or ease the symptoms or improve the treatment outcomes of myeloproliferative neoplasms positive for Jak2 mutations including Polycythemia vera.
 Finally, it is really important to personalize nutrition to the specific cancer type and other factors such as lifestyle, body weight, food allergies, and ongoing medications, to get maximum benefits and stay safe.

 What are Myeloproliferative Neoplasms?

 Myeloproliferative neoplasms (MPN) are a group of rare conditions that affect the bone marrow resulting in the excess production of red blood cells, white blood cells or platelets.
 Inflammation plays an important role in myeloproliferative neoplasms.